Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Roundup of June 16-25 expeditions: IL tornado and daily Midwest severe storms

 Not only have storms been very active in the past week (with near-daily expeditions), I have had several simultaneous work projects that have occupied the rest of my time when I've been home.
-The result has been that I've had no time to do a blog post for any of the storm observation days.
+The result has been that I've had no time to do a blog post for any of the storm photography days.
 So, this will be a big catch-up post with lots of images and links!

 I have started putting together these multi-panel photo montages for a couple of reasons.
 One, they are an easier and more compact way to display multiple images.
 They work better for social media, since posting several individual full-size images will not only 'spam' the feeds, but result in viewers not seeing all of them.
 It also saves blog post space and keeps the page from being too long and/or slow-loading for mobile devices.